pyMultiVideo/docs/docs/user-guide/faqs.md

-### Will this application drop frames?
+## Will this application drop frames?

 This will depend on the implementation of the camera api used.

-This 0.1 release of the application ships with support FLIR cameras, where other video acquisiton pipelines can drop frames if the FLIR camera is not used properly.
+This current release of the application has support FLIR cameras using the spinnaker-python API.
+Other video acqusition piplines could drop frames.
-This happens because the spinnaker camera's internal buffer can fill up and cause the

 pyMultiVideo's interface with the spinnaker camera has functionality to avoid this problem.